mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

 The individual algorithms are superficially discussed below.

-There are two further algorithms which coordinate these algorithms, they are :ref:`SANSReductionCore <algm-SANSReductionCore>` and :ref:`SANSSingleReduction <algm-SANSSingleReduction>` which are discussed further down.
+There are two further algorithms which coordinate these algorithms, they are *SANSReductionCore* and *SANSSingleReduction* which are discussed further down.

 *SANSCalculateTransmission*